micropython/micropython/docs/esp32/tutorial/intro.rst

 `MicroPython downloads page <http://micropython.org/download#esp32>`_.
 From here, you have 3 main choices

-* Stable firmware builds for 1024kb modules and above.
+* Stable firmware builds
-* Daily firmware builds for 1024kb modules and above.
+* Daily firmware builds
-* Daily firmware builds for 512kb modules.
+* Daily firmware builds with SPIRAM support

 If you are just starting with MicroPython, the best bet is to go for the Stable firmware builds.
 If you are an advanced, experienced MicroPython ESP32 user